Can you make a cycling injury claim in Rudry?

 Cyclists are very vulnerable on the roads, because they have very little protection if they have an accident.

-What sort of injuries am I likely to sustain in a cycling accident?
+What sort of injuries am you likely to sustain in a cycling accident?

 Typical injuries can include: